kevinash/awesome-ai/README.md

 - **Mimic your sketches** Rather than drawing a perfect duplicate copy of your drawing, the model will try to mimic your drawing instead. ( [Try it](https://magenta.tensorflow.org/assets/sketch_rnn_demo/multi_vae.html) )
 - **Cartoonify** – turn your photo in a drawing, Google experiment ( [Try it](https://experiments.withgoogle.com/cartoonify) )

+Read more about sketching and AI models:

+- A Neural Representation of Sketch Drawings - ( [Article](https://arxiv.org/abs/1704.03477) )

 ## Project 4.2 Inking, Refining and Colorizing Sketches